dengxianga/CUDA-Based-Fast-and-Accurate-Image-Feature-Matching-for-Large-Scale-Dataset/README.md

 	* As usual, use the provided CmakeLists.txt and build the project.
 	* Make sure the openCV linkers are properly set up
 	* Please include the config.xml in the build folder, this is the file that specifies the debugging options.
+	* To run: the first argument should be the folder name to the sift features, the second argument should be the folder to the images
+	* This is currently a private repository: https://github.com/dengxianga/CIS-565-final-src
+	* The SfM implementation is contained in the 'SfM' folder.
+Please build following the similar procedure.
 ###